-The definition of a "connected person" in section 9C(1) expands paragraph (d)(v) of the definition of a "connected person" in section 1 in relation to a company.
-More specifically, corporate shareholders will be viewed as connected persons in relation to the company in which they hold 20% of the equity shares (even if a shareholder holds the majority voting rights).
-This definition is applied for purposes of enforcing the three-year immovable property/bare dominium anti-avoidance rule in section $9C(3) - \sec 7$.
+The definition of a "connected person" in section 9C(1) expands paragraph (d)(v) of the definition of a "connected person" in section 1(1) in relation to a company.
+More specifically, corporate shareholders are viewed as connected persons in relation to the company in which they hold at least 20% of the equity shares (even if a shareholder holds the majority voting rights).
+This definition is applied for purposes of enforcing the three-year immovable property and bare dominium anti-avoidance rules in section 9C(3) - see 7.